 Review of the eIDAS regulatory framework

 The European Commission is currently evaluating this regulatory framework and ran an open consultation from 24 July to 2 October 2020.
-The aim of the consultation was to collect feedback on drivers and barriers to the development and uptake of trust services and eID in Europe and on the impacts of the options for delivering an EU digital identity.
+The aim of the consultation was to collect feedback on drivers and barriers to the development and uptake of trust services and eID in Europe.
+The study also considered the impact of the options for delivering an EU digital identity.

-The Commission will assess to what extent the eIDAS framework remains fit for purpose, i.e., to deliver the intended outcomes, results and impacts.
-It will also consider whether it is appropriate to modify the scope of the Regulation or its specific provisions, taking into account the experience gained in the application, as well as technological, market and legal developments.
+The Commission will assess to what extent the eIDAS framework remains fit for purpose, delivering the intended outcomes, results and impact.
+The Commission will also consider whether it is appropriate to modify the scope of the Regulation or its specific provisions, taking into account the experience gained in the application, and technological, market and legal developments.

 Benefits of eIDAS